Unified Classification and Rejection: A One-versus-All Framework: Proposed One-versus-All Framework

 \subsection{One-versus-All Learning Framework}

 OVA classifier treats multi-class classification as multiple binary classifiers, and then chooses the maximum posterior probability from all binary classifiers.
-Each binary classifier is aimed to separate one known class from the union of the rest classes, so as to be used for judge whether the input patter belongs to the positive (known class) or not.
+Each binary classifier is aimed to separate one known class from the union of the rest classes, so as to be used for judge whether the input pattern belongs to the positive (known class) or not.
 OVA classifier has the potential of rejecting OOD inputs because the OOD class is implied in the negative class of each binary classifier, even though there is no OOD samples in training.
-If design the OVA classifier appropriately, an OOD input is desired to be rejected by all the binary classifier (assigned low probability to all known classes).
+If the OVA classifier is designed appropriately, an OOD input is desired to be rejected by all the binary classifiers (assigned low probability to all known classes).

 Formally, assume we have $K$ discriminant functions $g_1\left( \boldsymbol{x} \right) ,g_2\left( \boldsymbol{x} \right) ,\cdots ,g_K\left( \boldsymbol{x} \right)$ such that every function represents a classifier for one class.
 For example, the discriminant functions are calculated by Eq.~(\ref{equ:ce_posterior}) in the multi-class linear classifier.
 Then, the sigmoid function is applied to derive the probability of classifying to class $i$ for the binary classifier: